 5. League of Legends

 Pick your champion and head into battle in this amazing free-to-play game from the creators of Dota.
 League of Legends' automated matchmaking, range of characters and excellent maps have made it a multiplayer star over the last year, and one well worth a play.

 It's a very aggressive game to play, but one that rewards good teamwork and careful tactics.
 Don't expect to master it overnight, but it won't be long before you're having fun.

 Like Dota 2, League of Legends attracts many high-end players, and the top tournaments offer prize pools of over $1,000,000.
 The weird world of e-sports, eh?

 Ever played Magic the Gathering, the card game?
 Hearthstone is Blizzard's attempt at making an online free-to-play alternative to it.

-8. Star Wars: The Old Republic
+7. Star Wars: The Old Republic

-Taking over from the original Star Wars MMORPG Star Wars Galaxies in 2011, Star Wars: The Old Republic was not free at release.
+Taking over from the original Star Wars MMORPG Star Wars Galaxies in 2011, Star Wars: The Old Republic was not free at release at first.
 But it has since, like so many games of this kind, adopted the free-to-play model.
 If you want to get Sith kicks, this is the best way to get them for free.